sisap-challenges/sisap-challenges.github.io/2026/index.md

 ### Hardware specifications

-Details of the evaluation machine will soon be available.
+The evaluation will be carried out using AMD EPYC 7F72 24-Core Processors.

 ### Registration and Participation